hbrobotics/hbrc_ros_robot_platform/mechanical/README.md

 * Run `openscad` and run "[Design]=>[Preview]":

-  There is one `scad_models.scad` file from which all of the variouls models are derived.
-To view each model:
+  There is one `scad_models.scad` file from which all of the various models are derived.
+To select a particular model to show use the OpenSCAD `-D` option as follows:

             openscad scad_models.scad -D 'name="NAME"'